Intel 4004

-The 4004 was the first significant example of large scale integration, showcasing the superiority of the MOS silicon gate technology (SGT).
-Compared to the incumbent technology, the SGT integrated on the same chip area twice the number of transistors with five times the operating speed.
-This step-function increase in performance made possible a single-chip CPU, replacing the existing multi-chip CPUs.
-The innovative 4004 chip design served as a model on how to use the SGT for complex logic and memory circuits, thus accelerating the adoption of the SGT by the world’s semiconductor industry.
-The developer of the original SGT at Fairchild was Federico Faggin who designed the first commercial integrated circuit (IC) that used the new technology, proving its superiority for analog/digital applications (Fairchild 3708 in 1968).
-He later used the SGT at Intel to obtain the unprecedented integration necessary to make the first single chip microprocessor.
+The 4-bit 4004 CPU was the first significant commercial example of large-scale integration, using the abilities of the MOS silicon gate technology (SGT) to integrate the CPU into a single chip.
+Compared to the existing technology, SGT enabled twice the transistor density and five times the operating speed, making future single-chip CPUs feasible.
+The MCS-4 chipset design, of which the 4004 was a part, served as a model on how to use SGT for complex logic and memory circuits, accelerating the adoption of SGT by the world's semiconductor industry.